bkainz/ShaderLabWeb/README.md

 header, the app's state is set by calling the `App.prototype.state` setter.
 From there the state is passed through the sub components by calling *their* `state` setter.
 All components having a `state` setter also have a `state` getter which is used to collect the state of all components.
-(Except for the `App/Canvas` component which is treated a bit differently because its state is derived from the state of other components as can be seen in the `App.prototype.state` setter.)
 More details about how and where a specific state is set or comes from can be learned about by following the state setter and getter chain through all participating components.

 When some value is changed by setting the state, it usually triggers two side-effects.
 For one, the input field in the UI is changed to the new value and secondly, the update